 University Halls of Residence

-Universities halls of residence are facilities offered to students at the university campuses and in most cases are guaranteed for year 1 students.
+University halls of residence are facilities offered to students at university campuses and at most universities accommodation is guaranteed for 1st year students.
 Students live with other students and usually share most amenities such as kitchen, sitting rooms, toilet and bathroom.
-However some halls do offer En Suite accommodation where the toilet and bathroom are in each of the students rooms.
-In many cases students will need to move out and find accommodation elsewhere after their first year, as these halls are usually only guaranteed for first year students.
+However, some halls do offer En Suite accommodation where the toilet and bathroom are in each of the students’ rooms.
+Students will usually need to move out and find accommodation elsewhere after their first year, as these halls are usually only guaranteed for first year students.

-UNILINK will undertake to secure accommodation for all of their students in university halls of residence.
+UNILINK will undertake to secure accommodation for their students in university halls of residence.
 There are however, no guarantees on the kind of halls that will be secured, as all universities use a first come first serve system.
 UNILINK will do their best to secure the student’s first choice accommodation.
-Late applicants usually have to take what is available.
+Late applicants must usually take what is available.

 Private student accommodation

 Private student accommodation is also available.
-This is very similar to University halls of residence but usually based in the city where the university is situated.
-In some cases they may be as close as opposite the students’ university of study.
+This is like University halls of residence but usually based in the city where the university is situated.
+In some cases, they may be as close as opposite the students’ university.
 These are mostly owned by private companies and the universities have no responsibility on anything that occurs.

 Depending in which city the student will be studying in, UNILINK will on behalf of the student submit all the necessary applications.
-They will also explain all procedures to the student and parents as well as advise on the payment methods, thus making sure everything is secure before the student actually arrives in the UK.
+They will also explain all procedures and advice on the payment methods, thus making sure everything is secure before the student actually arrives in the UK.
 At these halls, students can usually renew their contract and stay in the same room for the whole time of their studies if they so wish to.

-UNILINK works closely with a number of private student accommodation providers as above in a number of UK cities.
+UNILINK works closely with many private student accommodation providers as above in a number of UK cities.

 Privately rented accommodation

-Students occasionally prefer not to use to above options, and prefer to rent private flats or houses which they share with other students.
-In these cases the students are usually compatriots and/or friends from before arriving in the UK.
+Students occasionally prefer not to use the above options, and prefer to rent private flats or houses which they share with other students.
+In these cases, the students are usually compatriots and/or friends from before arriving in the UK.

 There are also times where universities have received a significant larger amount of applications for accommodation than they originally expected and after a specific date cannot guarantee accommodation within their campuses.

 UNILINK works with a number of creditable private letting agents in areas where universities have this problem.
-Through these contacts students are able to secure their living facilities and commence their studies without any problems.
+Through these contacts students can secure their living facilities and commence their studies without any problems.